skiss10/ably-multiplayer-chatgpt/README.md

-# Building a Realtime Chat App with ChatGPT using Next.js, Ably, and Vercel
+# Building a Multiplayer Chat App with OpenAI Next.js, Ably, and Vercel

 https://next-js-chat-app.vercel.app/

 This is a demo of building a chat application with [Next.js](https://nextjs.org/) using Ably as the messaging platform.
-In addition to the chat functionality, this app incorporates OpenAI's ChatGPT to enhance user experience and provide AI-powered chat assistance.
+In addition to the chat functionality, this app incorporates OpenAI's completion API to enhance user experience and provide AI-powered chat assistance.

 You'll learn how to -
 * Create a brand new Next.js application
 * Create an Ably account and get an API key
 * Create a Next.js Vercel Serverless API
 * Use React Functional components and React Hooks with Ably
-* Integrate ChatGPT with your chat application
+* Integrate OpenAI's completion API with your chat application
-* Use ChatGPT to provide AI-powered responses and assistance within the chat
 * Host your app on Vercel